-AVAYA HOLDINGS SHAREHOLDER ALERT By Former Louisiana Attorney General: Kahn Swick & Foti, LLC Reminds Investors With Losses in Excess Of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuits Against Avaya Holdings Corp. - AVYA
+AVAYA HOLDINGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuits Against Avaya Holdings Corp. - AVYA

-Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 6, 2023 to file lead plaintiff applications in securities class action lawsuits against Avaya Holdings Corp.
-AVYA, if they purchased the Company's securities between October 3, 2019 and November 29, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 6, 2023 to file lead plaintiff applications in securities class action lawsuits against Avaya Holdings Corp.
+(NYSE: AVYA), if they purchased the Company’s securities between October 3, 2019 and November 29, 2022, inclusive (the “Class Period”).
 These actions are pending in the United States District Courts for the Middle District of North Carolina and Southern District of New York.

 What You May Do